WhereDidMyDivGo/wheredidmydivgo/README.md

 - Inspired by Cyberpunk Edgerunners.
 ### Electronic music 🎵
 - Deep in synthwave, techno, and house.
-- Beats that keep me coding all night.
+- Beats keep me coding all night.
 ### Cats.
 Lots of cats. 🐾
 - Every project gets cat-tested (aka walked on mid code).
 - If you hear me screaming, a cat prob deleted half my file.